Volunteering & Training Placements

 Activities take place on a daily basis and are currently available online via zoom with a one to one befriending service for women who struggle with technology.

 Education & Training

 Education & Training - The Hub has a termly programme of basic skills and recreational courses at the Hub delivered by in house tutors and in partnership with Walsall College.
 The courses are focused on up-skilling women of all ages in vocational skills that lead to independence and employment.
-Courses are delivered during daily between 9.00am and 3.00pm.
+Courses are delivered daily between 9.00 am and 3.00 pm.

-Aaina is funded to deliver free basic ESOL classes supporting women who have want to improve their English language skills to be confident enough to speak read and write, to actively engage in their local community.
+Aaina delivers free basic ESOL classes supporting women who have want to improve their English language skills to be confident enough to speak read and write, to actively engage in their local community.
 The following classes are currently being delivered in small groups at the Hub and online;

 - ESOL, basic, intermediate and advanced